Schools are starting — drive safely

 Let’s take special care on the roads in the days ahead

 The fairs are over or soon will be.
 It won’t be that long before cooler weather becomes the norm rather than the exception — summer is drawing to a close.

 Even though the calendar shows another month of summer to be enjoyed, for students vacation days are about to end.
-All across Iowa young folks are heading back to school this week or within the next week or so.
+All across Iowa young folks are heading back to school this week, within the next week or so or are already there.

 That makes it especially important that each of us resolve to keep our streets and highways safe during a time of year when youngsters are present on or near roadways at some of the busiest parts of the day for motor traffic.

 Paying heed to a few safety tips can help prevent the new school year from turning tragic.